jd-fj/tap-room-redux/README.md

 Please reach out [here](mailto:taylulzcode@gmail.com) if you need any assistance

 ## Future Features
-Add an 'Edit Keg' button to 'Keg Details' page

-Make a resuable form that both 'Add Keg' and 'Edit Keg' can use

 Show different pictures/colors when a keg has <= 20 pints left

 ## Known Bugs
-Selling a pint button not working

 get editForm to automatically populate previous Keg props